Wal-Mart's cuts 2,300 jobs at Sam's Club

 Affected employees who are unable to find new positions at Sam’s Club or Walmart will be eligible for severance, Durling said.

-Wal-Mart is scheduled to report results from its holiday quarter on Feb.
-20.
+Wal-Mart is scheduled to report results from its holiday quarter on February 20.
+Shares in the world’s biggest retailer closed down 0.7 percent at $74.42 on a day when concerns over emerging markets prompted a broad Wall Street sell-off.

 J.C.
 Penney said it would close 33 stores and eliminate 2,000 jobs as part of its efforts to return to profitability.
-And, Target said it would cut 475 jobs at its headquarters and other offices in Minnesota and will not fill 700 open positions worldwide.
+For its part, Target said it would cut 475 jobs at its headquarters and other offices in Minnesota and will not fill 700 open positions worldwide.